Turkey at the 2014 Winter Olympics

 Turkey competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 Turkey's team consists of six athletes in three sports.

+The 2014 Games marked the first time a Turkish Olympic team competed in Russia, as Turkey and 64 western countries took part at the American-led boycott in the 1980 Summer Olympics held in Moscow due to the Soviet–Afghan War.

 Competitors

 Alpine skiing

 According to the quota allocation released on January 20, 2014, Turkey has qualified two athletes.

 Cross-country skiing

 According to the quota allocation released on January 20, 2014, Turkey has qualified two athletes.